mlopes/marco-lopes.com/articles/_posts/2019/2019-04-26-Currying-and-Partial-Application.md

 Which returns `[3,4,5]`

-Next in this series, something something something
+Next in this series, we're going to take a look at the basics of what is an effect system, and what benefits it can bring us.

 [^1]: The `$` is a precedence operator and it's there to tell the compiler to evaluate the `Just 5` before trying to apply `add2InF`.
 If it wouldn't be